Hypertension (High Blood Pressure)

 How Is High Blood Pressure Treated?

-If an illness is causing hypertension, treating it might be enough to get the blood pressure back to normal.
+If high blood pressure is due to a condition like kidney disease or a hormone problem, treating the condition might be enough to get the blood pressure back to normal.